gmhub07/gmhub07/README.md

 My favorite tools are Notion, apple notes, and my personal diary (you donot want to see).

-Currently exploring the realm of DevOps and building my personal github profile.
+Currently focusing on mastering the realm of DevOps and building my personal github profile.

 I’ve built over 100 repos, but privately.. it’s probably more than 200 at this point.